-Our global cardiovascular outcomes trial (CVOT), called CLEAR (Cholesterol Lowering via Bempedoic acid, an ACL-Inhibiting Regimen) Outcomes, is a first-of-its-kind, landmark CVOT in patients with statin intolerance to determine the effect of bempedoic acid on cardiovascular morbidity and mortality.
+Our global cardiovascular outcomes trial (CVOT), called CLEAR (Cholesterol Lowering via Bempedoic acid, an ACL-Inhibiting Regimen) Outcomes, is a first-of-its-kind, landmark CVOT in patients with statin intolerance to determine the effect of of bempedoic acid on the MACE-4 composite endpoint.

 For a comprehensive overview of inclusion and exclusion criteria, and endpoint information, please see the study description on clinicaltrials.gov.